Academic Honesty and English 100

 - If you didn't think it up yourself, tell the reader where you got it.
 Don't pretend that someone else's writing is yours.

 - If you don't know what you're talking about, find out—then tell the reader where you got your information.
-(You look very silly when you broadcast your ignorance and claim it's a fact.)
+(Inventing fake "facts" is a form of academic dishonesty.)

 - Do your own work.
 If you get someone to write your paper for you and present it as your own, that's fraud.

 The product we're trying to make here is not a set of great essays; we're aiming at making good writers.
 A student once asked me, "Why do you care who wrote the essay I gave you?
 You got your paper!"
 I didn't want a good paper; I wanted a good student.